Nico-FR/TADkit_dev2/README.md

 ```

 <img src="man/figures/README-unnamed-chunk-38-1.png" width="100%" />
-Again, we observed a symmetrical coverage of the genes according to
+Again, we observed a symmetrical genes coverage according to their
-their strands.
-We also observe the increase of the genes on the forward
+strands.
+We also observe an increase of genes on the forward strand at
-strand at the beginning of TADs and inversely for the reverse strand.
+the beginning of TADs and inversely for the reverse strand.

 This analysis can also be done by domain class, for example between
 compartments A and B: